NGC 1022

-NGC 1022 is forming new stars at an estimated rate of ·yr−1.
+NGC 1022 is forming new stars at an estimated rate of 1.1 solar masses per year.
 Infrared observations of the nucleus suggests a high rate of star formation activity.
 The circumnuclear region is home to three giant H II regions with one at the nucleus, a second to the northeast, and the third slightly to the northwest.
 The galaxy was observed as part of a Hubble study of black holes.